Dan-my/aawsa-billing-portal/README.md

 ## Database Migrations

-From time to to time, application updates may require changes to the database structure or functions.
+From time to time, application updates may require changes to the database structure or functions.
 These changes are provided as SQL scripts that you need to run in your Supabase project's SQL Editor.

 ### **Important: Always back up your data before running any migration script.**